TFSM00/US-GB-Arbitrage-Finder/README.md

 ## **Reducing the Number of API Calls**

-After you have ran the script, three new files will appear: **NYSE.csv, NASDAQ.csv and LSE.csv**.
+After you have ran the script, three new files will appear: **NYSE.json, NASDAQ.json and LSE.json**.
 These contain data on the stocks of each of the exchanges.
 This data is used by the project every time it is run.
 The script finds how old these files are and decides if an API call is made.
 To reduce the amount of these calls, only one is made each day and the next time the program is ran in the same day, it uses the data gathered before.

+## **Contributions**
+<a href="https://www.flaticon.com/free-icons/money" title="icon">App icon created by pimmip - Flaticon</a>

 ## **Issues and Suggestions**